I set myself a sewing challenge to start the year off right 😂!

 A small step is better than no progress at all!
 Everyone moves forward at their own pace depending on their experience and abilities.

-Don't take example from others, or from sewing influencers ... like me 🤣 7h to sew a shirt is fast but it's normal when you are on your fifteenth or twentieth shirt; I've lost count.
+Don’t take others or sewing influencers as examples... like me 🤣 7 hours to sew a shirt is fast but it’s normal when you’re on your fifteenth or twentieth shirt; I’ve lost count.

 Also know that:

-- some sewing influencers work part-time (or even have no other job on the side) and therefore have more time to devote to sewing
+- some sewing influencers work part-time (or even have no other job alongside) and therefore have more time to devote to sewing

 - more and more sewing influencers complain about having to "do more and more" to be on social media and have good stats...

-It's honestly against the current of what sewing should be... a moment of pleasure for yourself, useful and to consume better with full awareness.
+It’s honestly quite the opposite of what sewing should be... a moment of pleasure for yourself, useful, and for consuming better with full awareness.

-So, we move forward as we want without pressure, and with a smile like Gaetan with his new shirt!
+So, we move forward at our own pace without pressure, and with a smile like Gaetan with his new shirt!

-This is a little sewing project for Gaetan and I'm really happy to have spent a few hours sewing for him.
+This is a little sewing project for Gaetan, and it makes me really happy to have spent a few hours sewing for him.

-I hope you enjoyed this "behind the scenes" format because I have other article ideas on this theme for 2026.
-If you want to know a little more about the sewing and organizational behind the scenes of C'est du Joly, don't hesitate to tell me 😁
+I hope you enjoyed this "behind the scenes" format because I have more article ideas on this theme for 2026.
+If you want to know a bit more about the sewing and organizational behind the scenes of C'est du Joly, don’t hesitate to tell me 😁

 See you next week for more adventures!